 Subglandular placement: Here the breast implant is positioned beneath the breast tissue but over the pectoralis muscles.
 This may not be ideal for those women with thin breast tissue padding, as the implant may become visible or palpable over time.
 On the other hand, an advantage of this placement is that there may be less post-operative discomfort and minor breast sagginess can be corrected.

 Submuscular placement: Here the breast implants are placed fully beneath the pectoralis muscles.
 This placement can be useful when it comes to screening for breast cancer, as it interferes less with a mammogram.
 Also, some surgeons feel that this placement leads to lower risks of capsular contracture, a common implant complication.
 Additionally, this is the best option for women who have very little beast tissue to cover the implant.

 What can I expect in terms of recovery?

 On the day of your surgery, you will need someone to drive you home and stay with you for about 24 hours.
 You can apply ice to the chest for the first night as long as it doesn’t have direct contact with your skin.

-After breast implant surgery, most clients can resume work within one week, provided their job is sedentary and not physically taxing.
+After breast implant surgery in Portland at Maine Plastic Surgery, most clients can resume work within one week, provided their job is sedentary and not physically taxing.
 The doctor will provide you with medications to manage any postoperative pain, swelling, and bruising.
 Most patients only need to take painkillers for 2-3 days, after which they can use Tylenol.
 You will also receive antibiotics to help prevent infection.

 It’s essential that you avoid strenuous physical movement such as weight lifting or aerobics for 3-6 weeks as directed by the doctor.
 Putting any undue pressure on the chest can compromise your aesthetic results and lead to complications.
 Gentle walks, however, are permitted early on, as these can help promote circulation and can also elevate your mood.